Skip to main content

 GET /v3/beneficiaries/details?customer_id={id}&beneficiary_id={id}

 Confirm the beneficiary was created correctly.
-The response includes the full record — all fields you submitted plus system-generated values.
+The response includes the full record with all fields you submitted plus system-generated values.
 Key fields to verify:

 FieldWhat to check